 So this Druze practitioner contacted some demons who informed him that Ora was still alive, but held by the demons.
 They abducted her from the bus.

-Again, none of the big rabbanim wanted to get involved in retrieving Ora because in order to do so, they'd need to contact the entities themselves and then engage in some kind of transaction to free her—which is obviously extremely risky.
+Supplied with this information, the widow again asked qualified rabbis for help, but none of these big rabbanim wanted to get involved in retrieving Ora because in order to do so, they'd need to contact the entities themselves and then engage in some kind of transaction to free her—which is obviously extremely risky.

 After all, that's how Ora got snatched in the first place, and what rav wants to risk his own family's well-being?